 Choosing Your Loadout

 One of the biggest mistakes newer players make is choosing a loadout that consists of all weapons.
-This can ruin your chances later in game especially after complete your first victory over an opponent.
+This can ruin your chances later in the game especially after complete your first victory over an opponent.
 If you have all weapons and no health, but take damage on your first fight, you will be at a disadvantage on your next battle.
-Not to mention I have never played a game where I will utilize 5 different weapons.
-Ideally you should have a long range weapon, a medium range, and a short range weapon, but I will talk more in depth about that below.
+Not to mention I have never played a game where I will utilize five different weapons.
+Ideally, you should have a long-range weapon, a medium-range, and a short-range weapon, but I will talk more in-depth about that below.

 When choosing your weapons you should first know what strengths are and how and which weapons will meet your needs.
 You should also diversify your class of weapons, for instance 3 shotguns in your inventory is only going to cause issues later on.
-I personally suggest a long range weapon if possible (sniper).
-At minimum you should have a rifle of some sort that will allow a medium to long range advantage.
-You should also have a close range weapon (shotgun/submachine gun).
-When you are new starting with a tactical shotgun which is semi-automatic may improve your chances as even experienced players occasionally have trouble with pump shotguns.
+I personally suggest a long-range weapon if possible (sniper).
+At minimum, you should have a rifle of some sort that will allow a medium to long-range advantage.
+You should also have a close-range weapon (shotgun/submachine gun).
+When you are new, starting with a tactical shotgun that is semi-automatic may improve your chances as even experienced players occasionally have trouble with pump shotguns.
 Although if you find that you are accurate with a pump shotgun, this can be a great advantage due to the increased damage per hit at close range.

 Grenades can also be beneficial although I personally would not swap out medical supplies or a decent weapon for grenades, but if you are lacking on weapons, or find a situation of a lot of building grenades can be useful as well as other explosives.